 City of Adelaide

-The City of Adelaide local labour force has a higher proportion of people with high incomes ($1500 or more per week) than Greater Adelaide.
+The City of Adelaide local resident workers have a higher proportion of people with high incomes ($1500 or more per week) than Greater Adelaide.

 Australian Bureau of Statistics (ABS) – Census 2006 and 2011 – by usual residence